 Figure 3 shows results from one of our experiments for a machine learning application:

-With all that said, is it really practical for all applications to be optimized?
+We’ve answered “What is tuning in Spark?”
+The next big question: “Is it really practical for all applications to be optimized?”

 This is a crucial question.
 Check out part two of this blog post series to find out the answer.